jonnonz1/nz-statute-book/acts/public/1989/superannuation-schemes-act-1989.md

 ### 30 Regulations
 The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
-  (a) Prescribing the fees payable, or the rate at which fees are to be calculated, for applications for registration of schemes, for the lodging of amendments to schemes, for applications under section GD 8 of the Income Tax Act 2004, and for the making of statements, requests, returns, certificates, reports, applications and the giving of notices required under this Act, or any regulations made under this Act:
+  (a) Prescribing the fees payable, or the rate at which fees are to be calculated, for applications for registration of schemes, for the lodging of amendments to schemes, for applications under section EY 11 of the Income Tax Act 2007, and for the making of statements, requests, returns, certificates, reports, applications and the giving of notices required under this Act, or any regulations made under this Act:
   (b) Providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and the full administration thereof.

 ### 31 Consequential amendments